appsecnz/appsecnz.github.io/conference/training-security_code_review.md

 ## Prerequisites - What Students Should Bring

-* A laptop with Internet access
+* A laptop with Internet access and Docker installed

 ## What Students Will Receive